1. Home

 Edit This Resume

-As a store manager and professional salesperson, you know that first impressions make the difference between a sale or no sale.
-You know how to sell your product, but do you know how to sell yourself?
-If you're scratching your head, that's where we can help.
+As a store manager, you know that first impressions make the difference between making a sale and not.
+You know how to sell your product, but do you know how to sell your experience?
+An engaging store manager resume is what you need to make the right impression on hiring managers and land your dream management job.

 Resume guide for a store manager resume

-At Resume.io, we have everything you need to manage your job search, including 500+ resume examples and writing guides.
+At resume.io, you can find everything you need to manage your job search, including 500+ resume examples, writing guides, and an easy-to-use resume builder

 The following guide, along with our store manager resume example, will cover these core topics: